onepub-dev/simple_mysql_orm/README.md

   SettingsYaml.fromString(content: settingsYaml, filePath: 'settings.yaml')
       .save();

-  /// Initialise the db pool from the setings.
+  /// Initialise the db pool from the setings (or one of the other
+  /// fromXXX methods)
-  DbPool.fromSettings(pathToSettings: 'settings.yaml');
+  final pool = DbPool.fromSettings(pathToSettings: 'settings.yaml');

   /// create a transaction and run a set of queries
   /// within the transaction.